Softlandia background

 Language models, search methods, and other innovations are being released at an accelerating pace in the AI world.
 More important than the innovations themselves is the ability to adopt them quickly, which provides a significant competitive advantage over slower actors.

-For this reason, the AI architecture of your software, including search, must be flexible and scalable to quickly adapt to the latest technological innovations.
+For this reason, the AI architecture of your software, including search, must be flexible and scalable to adapt to the latest technological innovations quickly.
 As development speeds up, it’s crucial that the core architecture of the system is not tied to a single solution but can support diverse search methods—whether it’s traditional text-based search, multimodal image search, or even the use of entirely new search models.

 ColPali is just a taste of what’s to come.
 Future RAG solutions will combine multiple data sources and search techniques, and only an agile and customizable architecture will enable their seamless integration.